| Begrafenis /Burial - Waasten - 04/07/2007 Hieronder een aantal foto's van de begrafenis van 3 Britse

 who will accord pte Lancaster and his comrades full military

+honours.
 There was a further service at 1400hrs at Tyne Cot Commonwealth

 War Graves Cemetery, where the remains of an unknown Lancashire